3 Hidden-state models

 The filtering distribution uses only past observations to estimate the hidden-states, whereas the smoothing distribution uses both past and future observations.

-One of the strengths of EpiFilter (Parag 2021) is its ability to find the smoothing distribution, allowing more data to inform \(R_t\) estiamtes, particularly improving inference in low-incidence scenarios.
+One of the strengths of EpiFilter (Parag 2021) is its ability to find the smoothing distribution, allowing more data to inform \(R_t\) estimates, particularly improving inference in low-incidence scenarios.

 We demonstrate SMC methods suitable for finding both distributions.

 In Section 1.2 we introduced a simple model for \(R_t\) estimation.
-While it’s overkill, we can write this as hidden-state model.
+We can write this model in the form of a hidden-state model.

 \[ C_t | R_t, C_{1:t-1} \sim \text{Poisson}(R_t \Lambda_t^c) \tag{3.6}\]

 We previously solved this hidden-state model in Section 1.2 by leveraging the conjugacy of the state-space model with the observation model.
-This conjugacy is rare, and often we need to make unrealistic assumptions to obtain it, hence state-space models are often solved using SMC (or other simulation-based methods).
+Such conjugacy is rare, hence state-space models are often solved using SMC (or other simulation-based methods).

 \[ R_t | R_{t-1} \sim \text{Normal}\left(R_{t-1}, \eta \sqrt{R_{t-1}}\right) \tag{3.7}\]